 Modulation input can be used as TTL input with its logic levels of 0 V and 5 V or as an analog input.
 Analog modulation means that by using 2.5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.

 You should be very careful not to cause a short circuit between the + (VCC) of the power supply and - (GND) of the analog input, as a thin GND analog path can be irreparably damaged.

-The MOSFET/MOSFETS must be isolated from the heatsink/plate with silicon pad as well as plastic sleeve.
-Short circuit between MOSFET and heatsink/plate can damage the driver and can be dangerous for the Laser Diode.
+The MOSFET/MOSFETS must be isolated from the heatsink/plate with silicon pad as well as the plastic sleeve.
+A short circuit between MOSFET and heatsink/plate can damage the driver and can be dangerous for the Laser Diode.